 A well club is a group of ten heads of household.
 Their names will be written down on a list.
 When a club begins, they will work together on a full time (or more) basis until the club is finished.
 A club is finished when ten water wells are completed, one at each member’s house.

-Three agreed rules ensure the functioning of a well club:
+These agreed rules ensure the functioning of a well club:

-1. Every member will purchase for themselves certain designated materials for their own household water well as a personal investment.
+1. Every member will purchase for themselves certain materials for their own household water well as a personal investment.

 2. Every member will provide one laborer daily (either themselves, a family member, a neighbor or a hired laborer) usually six days a week until the club is finished.